+Miami may not be first to come to mind when considering Christmas getaways.
 It's not likely to snow in Miami during the Christmas season, but that doesn't stop the city from celebrating the holidays with a varied selection of entertaining events for the whole family.
 Whether you visit the zoo to watch the animals open their presents or view lavishly decorated boats cruise down the local waterways, Christmas in Miami offers fun for everyone.
+So for those who don't mind trading snow for sand, Miami may be the holiday place for you.

 01 of 07

 Christmas is in the air in Santa's Enchanted Forest, Miami's holiday theme park.
-Open from November through the first week of January, this venue has been a South Florida holiday tradition for more than 30 years.
-The whole family will enjoy the holiday light show, kiddie rides, thrill rides for the bigger kids, animal shows, and a carnival.
+Open from November 1, 2018 through January 6, 2019, this venue has been a South Florida holiday tradition for more than 30 years.
+The whole family will enjoy the holiday light show, Christmas karaoke, holiday displays, Mistletoe Lane, and the tallest Christmas tree in South Florida.
+There are also magic shows, a freestyle motocross event, an aerial performance, a circus, thrill rides for big and little kids, animal shows, and a carnival.

 02 of 07

-The Seminole Hard Rock Winterfest Boat Parade takes place in downtown Fort Lauderdale, about 25 miles north of Miami, in early December.
+The Seminole Hard Rock Winterfest Boat Parade takes place in downtown Fort Lauderdale, about 25 miles north of Miami, on December 15, 2018.
 The 2.5-hour event offers magical moments along the Intracoastal waterways, featuring festively decorated boats that travel a 12-mile route to Lake Santa Barbara in Pompano Beach.
 Sailboats, kayaks, and even corporate mega yachts are all adorned with thousands of festive lights.

 03 of 07

 Kick off the holidays at the Deering Estate, a historic environmental and archeological preserve on Biscayne Bay.
-The festivities begin with the Festival of Trees that showcases the decorated grounds and historic houses.
+The festivities begin with the Festival of Trees (November 30, 2018 through January 4, 2019) that showcases the decorated grounds and historic houses.
 Enjoy hot chocolate and cookies, and the sounds of carolers while wandering through the estate.

 Santa and his elves pay an annual visit to the Deering Estate’s Stone House Ballroom to read classic holiday stories and pose for photographs.
 Kids can also take part in holiday arts and crafts activities.